esensi/model/readme.md

 php composer.phar require esensi/modal 0.3.*
 ```

-Or manually it can be add to `require` key of the `composer.json` file:
+Or manually it can be added to the `require` key of the `composer.json` file:

 ```json
 {